vernfleming/holbertonschool-simple_shell/README.md

 ## License

-Feel free to do with this as you please
+Feel free to do with this as you please.

----